achillesrasquinha/bulbea/docs/guides/user/installation.rst

     $ pip install -r requirements.txt

-You may have to manually install TensorFlow
+**bulbea** depends on Keras which thereby depends on TensorFlow as a backend.
+You may have to manually install TensorFlow as follows:

 .. code-block:: console